sabre-io/uri/README.md

     echo $parent, " ", $baseName;
     // output : http://example.org/foo bar

+    list(
+        $parent,
+        $baseName
+    ) = split('directory/file');

+    echo $parent, " ", $baseName;
+    // output : directory file

 * Unlike dirname/basename, this method only treats `/` as a directory separator.
 * Unlike dirname/basename, the behavior of this method does not change depending on the system's locale setting.
 * Slashes appearing at the end of the path input path will be ignored.
-* If there's no 'dirname' part, an empty string will be returned, unlike dirname, which would return a `.`.
+* If there's no 'dirname' part, because the path only has a single relative component, an empty string will be returned.

 Build status